ahwayakchih/nobbic/SetupAlpineHost.markdown

 nano /etc/conf.d/podman
 ```

-Change `podman_user` to regular user name, like this:
+Change `podman_user` value to a regular user name, like this:

 ```txt
 podman_user = "username"